 It seems logical that Electronic Health Records (EHRs) would help doctors share patient information, but that is often not the case.
 However, there are thousands of EHRs used in the US, most of which can’t communicate with each other.
 Instead of a system of interconnected data, EHRs today “largely remain a sprawling, disconnected patchwork“.
 The hundreds of EHR vendors often do not design systems that can communicate with each other.
 Furthermore, customizable EHR designs can prevent communication between EHRs used by different doctors in the same hospital system.
 Instead of relying on electronic communication, doctors still use old fashioned fax machines and CD-ROMS to share medical information.

-For more information on EHRs, read my blog post: The Pros and Cons of Electronic Health Records.
+For more information on EHRs, read my blog post: 6 Dangers of Electronic Health Records.

 What can you do to overcome the communication gap among doctors?

 Importantly, realize you must be the “captain of your ship”.
 Do not assume each doctor has seen notes and test results from your other medical providers.
 Instead, be prepared to accurately relate your medical information to every provider you see.
 For example, know your test and lab results, diagnoses, treatments and medications.
 And, make sure your primary care doctor is kept in the loop!

 - Be sure you understand what your doctor is telling you.
 If you don’t understand what the doctor says, ask the doctor to rephrase or repeat his/her response